Null

 Post-Breach Regulatory Investigations and Class Action Litigation

-The completion of an investigation and notification of a breach, unfortunately, does not necessarily signify the end of a cyber incident.
+Unfortunately, completing an investigation and notifying of a breach doesn't necessarily signify the end of a cyber incident.
 In many cases, it merely marks the beginning of class action lawsuits and regulatory proceedings against the organization, both of which can result in multimillion-dollar settlements.

-The U.S. Department of HHS' OCR has the responsibility to enforce the Privacy and Security Rules of the HIPAA, the standards for the protection of certain PHI through voluntary compliance activities, and the imposition of civil monetary penalties.
-In 2023, the OCR engaged in significant enforcement activity against healthcare organizations.
+The US Department of HHS' OCR has the responsibility to enforce the Privacy and Security Rules of HIPAA, the standards for the protection of certain PHI through voluntary compliance activities, and the imposition of civil monetary penalties.
+In 2023, the OCR engaged in significant enforcement activities against healthcare organizations.
 One major development was the OCR's recent settlement with Blackbaud, a company that provides donor relationship management software.
 Blackbaud agreed to a $49.5 million settlement and substantial corrective action to settle potential violations of the HIPAA Privacy and Security Rules relating to a 2020 data breach that exposed the PHI of nearly 5.5 million individuals.
 The OCR also entered into a $1.4 million settlement with Inmediata over HIPAA Privacy and Security Rules violations stemming from a 2019 data breach that impacted over 1.5 million individuals' PHI.
-In light of the Change Healthcare ransomware attack affecting countless organizations and individuals, 2024 will also be a year of significant enforcement activity.
+In light of the Change Healthcare ransomware attack affecting countless organizations and individuals, we expect the coming year to involve significant enforcement activity.

-The OCR's enforcement activity is also likely to ramp up in light of the HHS' concept paper published in December 2023 that outlines cybersecurity strategy for the healthcare sector.
-(U.S. Department of Health and Human Services 2023) The strategy advises that HHS will establish voluntary Cybersecurity Performance Goals to help healthcare institutions plan and prioritize the implementation of high-impact cybersecurity practices.
+The OCR's enforcement activity is also likely to ramp up in light of the HHS' concept paper, published in December 2023, which outlines a cybersecurity strategy for the healthcare sector.
+(US Department of Health and Human Services 2023) The strategy advises that HHS will establish voluntary Cybersecurity Performance Goals to help healthcare institutions plan and prioritize the implementation of high-impact cybersecurity practices.
 In addition, the strategy indicates that HHS will implement plans to support greater enforcement and accountability.
 Such strategies include requesting that Congress expand its enforcement authority and increasing civil monetary penalties.
-This concept paper was recently published and will be closely followed by the healthcare sector, as the Cybersecurity Performance Goals may very likely become regulatory requirements.
+This concept paper was recently published and will be closely followed by the healthcare sector, as the Cybersecurity Performance Goals are very likely to become regulatory requirements.

-Healthcare organizations also face significant potential exposure from state and federal class action lawsuits following a data breach.
-Such lawsuits will typically assert common law causes of action, including negligence, breach of contract, fraud, etc., as well as statutory claims.
+Healthcare organizations also face significant potential risk of state and federal class action lawsuits following a data breach.
+Such lawsuits will typically assert common law causes of action, including negligence, breach of contract, and fraud, as well as statutory claims.
 The California Consumer Privacy Act and the Illinois Biometric Information Privacy Act are some statutes that have become a recent focus for plaintiffs' counsel in data breach litigation.
-Finally, many healthcare organizations are facing legal scrutiny over alleged improper gathering and disclosure of PHI and other sensitive information via a web browser tracker called Meta Pixel and other session reply code programs, which are used to share and analyze data.
+Many healthcare organizations are facing legal scrutiny over alleged improper gathering and disclosure of PHI and other sensitive information via a web browser tracker called Meta Pixel and other session reply code programs, which are used to share and analyze data.

-The sharp increase in security incidents impacting healthcare organizations in 2023 coupled with the litigation that will result from the Change Healthcare ransomware mega-attack means that a proportionate increase in data breach litigation is expected in 2024.
+Given the sharp increase in security incidents impacting healthcare organizations in 2024, coupled with the litigation that will result from the Change Healthcare ransomware mega-attack, a proportionate increase in data breach litigation is expected in 2025.

 Cyber Insurance Coverage for Healthcare Organizations

-Cyber liability insurance policies provide first- and third-party protection to businesses in the event that sensitive information is compromised.
+Cyber liability insurance policies provide first- and third-party protection to businesses if sensitive information is compromised.
 They cover the first-party costs (expenses that an organization incurs directly due to a cyber incident), such as the cost to investigate and respond to a breach.
 They also provide first-party coverage for other types of loss resulting from a cyber incident, such as business interruption loss, data recovery costs, reputational harm, and extortion demands.
-Furthermore, a cyber insurance policy provides access to the carrier's panel of experienced and vetted cybersecurity providers who can quickly assist policyholders with investigating and responding to a data security incident.
+A cyber insurance policy also provides access to the carrier's panel of experienced and vetted cybersecurity providers who can quickly assist policyholders with investigating and responding to a data security incident.

-Cyber insurance policies further provide liability coverage to policyholders for third-party lawsuits or regulatory proceedings against policyholders that arise out of a cyber incident.
-Third-party liability coverage helps pay for damages (settlements and judgments) the policyholder is legally obligated to pay and claim expenses (attorney's fees and court costs) to defend the policyholder against the claims.
+Cyber insurance policies further provide liability coverage to policyholders for third-party lawsuits or regulatory proceedings against them arising from cyber incidents.
+Third-party liability coverage helps pay for damages (settlements and judgments) the policyholder is legally obligated to pay, as well as claim expenses (attorney's fees and court costs) to defend the policyholder against the claims.

-Finally, many cyber insurance policies now also include limited eCrime coverage.
-This may include certain coverages typically found under a crime policy, such as social engineering, funds transfer fraud, and invoice manipulation coverage.
-It is evident that the costs of a cyber incident can be devastating to a business.
+Finally, many cyber insurance policies now also include some limited eCrime coverage.
+This coverage may include certain coverages typically found under a crime policy, such as social engineering, funds transfer fraud, or invoice manipulation coverage.
+It's evident that the costs of a cyber incident can be devastating to a business.
 Research has shown that healthcare has the most expensive data breach costs on average, at $11 million per incident in 2023, signifying a $1 million increase from the previous year's report and a 53% increase since 2020.
 (McKeon 2023)

 Conclusion